bnb-chain/greenfield-cmd/README.md

 Before generate keystore, you should export your private key from MetaMask and write it into a local file as plaintext.

-Users can use "keystore create" to generate the key file with the flag "--privKeyFile" which indicates the private key plaintext file .
+Users can use "keystore generate" to generate the key file with the flag "--privKeyFile" which indicates the private key plaintext file .
 The keystore will be generated in the path "keystore/key.json" under the home directory of the system or the directory set by "-home".
 Password info is also needed to run the command.
 The terminal will prompt user to enter the password information.
 After the terminal obtains user's password information, the password file will store in the path "keystore/password/password.txt" under the home directory of the system or the directory set by "-home".